 The following guidelines should assist in making decisions when officials are in doubt of what occurred.
 Important game situations occur very quickly, and making a correct ruling is sometimes difficult because of timing, views, lighting, and other circumstances.
 When unsure of what occurred, a covering official should apply the following principles.
 However, "when in question" is not a substitute for "when it's close."
 Officials must work hard to be in proper position and observe and evaluate all plays to make correct rulings in all situations.
 Just because an action is close does not mean an official should normally be in doubt.
-When confident on a close play, the official should make the correct call without question.
+When confident on a close play, the official should make the correct call without

-1. Incomplete pass or fun able by potential passer Incomplete Pass 2.
-Forward or backward p pass Forward 3.
+1. Incomplete pass or fumble by potential passer Incomplete Pass 2.
+Forward or backward pass Forward 3.
 Kick / pass touched or not touched Not Touched 4.
-Catch or no catch 5.
-Touchback or safety Touchback 6.
-Defenseless player or r not Defenseless Player 7.
-Fumble or down by rul .e Down By Rule 8.
+Catch or no catch No Catch 5.
+Touchback or safety 6.
+Defenseless player or not Defenseless Player 7.
+Fumble or down by rule 8.
 Helmet on or off Off 9.
-Accidental or intention al contact, touching, kick xingAccidental 10.
-Five- or fifteen- yard fa acemask Fifteen Yards 11.Roughing or running in nto kicker / holder Roughing 12.
-Fighting or personal fo rul Personal Foul 13.Legal or illegal blindsi de block Illegal 14.
-Targeting or legal bloc k Targeting 15.
-Score or no score No Score 16.Passer in or out of zone e to legally throw ball aw ay Out 17.
-Player accidentally or intentionally out of boun dsAccidentally 18.Player forced out of bo unds or goes out of bound ls on ownForced Out
+Accidental or intentional contact, touching, kicking \ldots .
+Accidental 10.
+Five- or fifteen- yard facemask Fifteen Yards 11.
+Roughing or running into kicker / holder Roughing 12.
+Fighting or personal foul 13.
+Legal or illegal blindside block Illegal 14.
+Targeting or legal block 15.
+Score or no score No Score 16.
+Passer in or out of zone to legally throw ball away Out 17.
+Player accidentally or intentionally out of bounds Accidentally 18.
+Player forced out of bounds or goes out of bounds on own Forced Out